ReinBentdal/styled_widget/README.md

 # Styled_widget
 <a href="https://pub.dev/packages/styled_widget"><img src="https://img.shields.io/pub/v/styled_widget"></a>

-**This package requires Dart 2.6.0 or newer which implies a Flutter version supporting this Dart version.
-As of right now Flutter stable does not support these constraints**

 If you want to try it out, you can find the package [here](https://pub.dev/packages/styled_widget)

 - **[Introduction](#introduction)**